 - The assignment or release of a securities option acquired by reason of the individual’s employment or by reason of the employment of any other person

-- What is ERS year end reporting?
+- ERS year-end reporting: what is ERS year end reporting?

-- ERS year end reporting – registration process and deadlines
+- ERS year end reporting: registration process and deadlines